pivotal/docs-tap/tap-gui/install-tap-gui.hbs.md

 # Install Tanzu Developer Portal

-This topic tells you how to install Tanzu Developer Portal (commonly called TAP GUI) from the Tanzu Application Platform package repository.
+This topic tells you how to install Tanzu Developer Portal (formerly called Tanzu Application Platform GUI) from the Tanzu Application Platform package repository.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install
 > Tanzu Developer Portal.